SudoMagicCode/SudoSignals/docs/004_api/serviceAPI.md

 	"identifier": "system"
 }
 ```
-The local service will always be identified as `system`.
+The local client will always be identified as `system`.

 ---
 ### identify